 Scripture: John 14:26

-Song: “Let the Holy Spirit Guide” Activity: Option A:
+Song: “Let the Holy Spirit Guide”

-Blindfold a member of the family or FHE group.
+Option B: Blindfold a member of the family or FHE group.
 Assign two other people to lead them around the home, outside and so on.
 One leader acts as the Holy Ghost–giving right directions and the other acts as the adversary–giving wrong directions.
 Allow the blindfolded person to rely on their own choices on who to follow.
 Talk about how important it is to listen to the small voice of the Holy Ghost and how easy it is to drown out the righteous help He tries to offer.